jeffreykegler/hoonlint/misc/whitespace.md

 ## Batteries

-The cells of a battery should all align at the same column, called the **base column** of the battery.
+The arms of a battery should all align at the same column, called the **base column** of the battery.
-The cells should be separated by vertical gaps, where the inter-column is the base column, and the pre-column is undefined.
+The arms should be separated by vertical gaps, where the inter-column is the base column, and the pre-column is undefined.

 The base column of the battery is specified below, in the description of each battery hoon.

-Cells may be joined or split.
+arms may be joined or split.
-A joined cell consists of,
+A joined arm consists of,
 in lexical order:

-* A cell marker.
+* A arm marker.

 * A one-stop horizontal gap.

-* The cell head.
+* The arm head.

 * A one-stop horizontal gap,
   or an equivalent pseudo-join.

-* The cell body.
+* The arm body.

-A split cell consists of,
+A split arm consists of,
 in lexical order:

-* A cell marker.
+* A arm marker.

 * A one-stop horizontal gap.

-* The cell head.
+* The arm head.

 * A vertical gap,
   whose inter-comment location is the base column, and whose pre-comment location is undefined.

-* The cell body,
+* The arm body,
-  aligned one stop after the cell marker.
+  aligned one stop after the arm marker.

 ## BARCEN